 Watch Night, Falls Church, Dec 31

-Watch Night spans a four-block area of downtown Falls Church that is closed to traffic and open to fun.
-The free event features live bands and more musicians, interactive amusements and activities, inflatables for all ages, caricaturists, balloon artists, puppet shows and more.
-Free hot chocolate, popcorn, cookies, and cider at various venues during this family-friendly celebration.
+The fun is back in 2022 as Watch Night Falls Church returns.
+The free event features live bands and musicians, interactive amusements and activities, inflatables for all ages, caricaturists, balloon artists, puppet shows, and more.
 Ring in the New Year with the lowering of the Historic Star (the City’s first holiday decoration from 1948) at midnight.
 Free; 7:00 – midnight.

 Plan a First Day Hike, Virginia State Parks

-Enjoy more than 2 million twinkling lights, nightly snowfall, and beautiful dancing fountains at Gaylord National’s Christmas on the Potomac.
-ICE! returns with 2 million pounds of ice sculptures and 4 ice slides plus a new tubing slide, skating rink, Christmas show, and adorable Grinch theme.
-Follow the link for ticket prices and hours, and consider turning your visit into a National Harbor weekend getaway.
+Marvel at more than 2 million twinkling lights, amazing nightly snowfall, and beautiful dancing fountains at Gaylord National’s Christmas on the Potomac.
+ICE! returns with scenes from “A Christmas Story” featuring 2 million pounds of ice sculptures and 4 ice slides.

 Lewis Ginter Botanic Garden sparkles with more than half-a-million twinkling lights.
-See hand-crafted botanical decorations, model trains, holiday dinners, firepit with s’mores and hot chocolate (for purchase), nightly family activities, and more. $13/11/8 for adults/seniors/children.
-5:00 – 10:00 pm nightly.
+See hand-crafted botanical decorations, model trains, firepits with s’mores and hot chocolate (for purchase), nightly family activities, and more.

 Extend your holiday fun with a Weekend Getaway to Richmond Virginia.